 The panel is satisfied that NCI's application meets this criterion.
 NCI has specified programme staffing requirements in the programme documentation, and has made a commitment to ensuring that teaching staff appointed to teach on the programme have the required level of expertise and qualifications in the field on an on-going basis.
 Notably, NCI is a well-established provider of computing programmes, and this application pertains to the revalidation (with some modifications) of an existing programme.
 This means that an existing complement of qualified full-time and part-time staff are already in place.
-Programme documentation (Section 7.3) includes details of the programme team for Higher Diploma in Computing Science, and NCI currently has no need to recruit faculty for the programme.
+Programme documentation (Section 8) includes details of the programme team for Certificate in Computing Science.
 NCI representatives also discussed the benefit of the college's associate faculty model with the panel.
 This enables NCI to complement the full-time programme staff profiles with associate faculty, many of whom have had a long-term association with the college.
 These individuals typically maintain profiles in industry, bringing currency of perspective into the college.